Hello everyone.

 Like I said before, it’s because it’s now accumulated all the crucial things Mom said.
 Maybe you mean mama doesn’t respect or appreciate you or think you’re sweet, right?

-All these assessments are being made immediately, contributing to why you feel so great emotionally inside.
+All these assessments are being made instantly, contributing to why you feel so great emotionally inside.

-Or if you’re someone like me, maybe you’re taking a step back, then you know you can take a little look at navigating that harrowing situation.
+If you’re someone like me, you might be taking a step back.
+Then you know you can take a little look at navigating that harrowing situation.

 I am describing that because the emotions you have are authentic and valid.
 For many of you, they have been passed on throughout your life so far.